Websites for Your Research

 Consequences of Defaulting on a Student Loan

-You are responsible for repaying your student loans even if you do not graduate, have trouble finding a job after graduation or just didn't like your school.
+You are responsible for repaying your student loans even if you do not graduate, have trouble finding a job after graduation or were not satisfied with a school you attended.
 Defaulting on your student loans has serious consequences.
 FinAid's page on Defaulting on Student Loans.

 Information on Obtaining a Deferment or Forbearance